PauliusDevOps/ProxKube/README.md

 ## 1. Kubernetes on ProxMox cluster

 It's my DevOps course project for Code Academy learnings.
+My goal was to automate Kubernets cluster instalation on Proxmox environment to use it for learning Kubernetes ant test deployment on it.

 ## 2. Prerequisites